 Each day of the ride you will be faced with a mix of undulating terrain, long climbs and descents and flat riding.
-It's incredibly important your training mirrors the terrain you will face, or you will struggle.
-You were asked at registration to choose an avg pace, it's essential that you can ride at this pace for consecutive days over hilly and undulating terrain.
-So, align this pace to your training goals.
+It's incredibly important your training mirrors the terrain you will face or you will struggle.
+You were asked at registration to choose an avg pace, it's essential that you can ride at this pace for consecutive days over very hilly terrain.
+So, add this pace focus into your training.